Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 - Prepare a well-draining soil mix of 50% peat and perlite in a terracotta pot with drainage holes.

-- Before repotting, take your 5 inches cutting and place it in a rooting hormone to fasten the development of the cutting’s roots.
+- Before repotting, place your 5 inches cutting in a rooting hormone to fasten the development of the cutting’s roots.

-- In your soil mixture, poke a hole with a chopstick and place your cutting in the soil, and firm up the soil around the cutting.
+- In your soil mixture, poke a hole with a chopstick, place your cutting, and firm up the soil around the cutting.

 - You’ll notice the root development in 2-3 weeks.